Repton Boxing Club

-Repton Boxing Club is a boxing club in Bethnal Green, East London, England.
+Repton Boxing Club is a boxing club in Bethnal Green, London, England.
 The club grew out of Repton Boys Club, which was founded by Repton School, a public school in Derbyshire.
 Repton Boys Club was set up by the school to help underprivileged young men in east London.

+The club is located at 116 Cheshire St, Bethnal Green, London E2 6EG.

 The club has produced many notable alumni, including world champions and Olympic gold medallists.
 Notable ex-members include John H. Stracey, Audley Harrison and Maurice Hope.

 History of the Club

 The club has been called Britain’s oldest boxing gym and is housed in a corner of a former Victorian Bath House on Cheshire Street, Bethnal Green.

 Repton Boxing Club was established by Repton School in 1884 and operated as part youth club, part boxing club.
 Repton School ceased its involvement in 1971 and the club became solely dedicated to boxing.

 Ronald and Reginald Kray, the notorious gangster twins, trained at the club and made donations to it.

 The club’s motto is ‘Non Viscara…Non Gloria’ (No Guts...No Glory).